How to reduce corporate spying

 Figure 1

 Threat model: I think that perhaps massive corporate data collection is an empire of oily rags which threatens governance, or perhaps just leads to strangers knowing too much about my doctor appointments, my mental health, and where my kids are, or indeed lets anyone find me who knows my number.
-I regard social media as a new pollution the we have not yet regulated.
-I want to risk the amount of this ambient data pollution I emit so that businesses who feed upon it cannot be so prey upon me so.
+I regard social media as a new pollution that we have not yet regulated.
+I want to reduce the amount of this ambient data pollution I emit so that businesses who feed upon it cannot prey upon me.

 I don’t feel like doing gratis market research for large multinationals, spilling my friends’ secrets, or facilitating media weaponization.